Policy 5460B

 Determination of Eligibility

-Determination of eligibility for accommodation will be made by the Accessibility & Disability Specialist.
-Eligibility determinations will be made within 10 working days of the date all required information is provided to the Wellbeing & Accessibility Office.
-The Accessibility & Disability Specialist will take the following steps:
+Determination of eligibility will be made by the Accessibility & Disability Specialist.
+Eligibility determinations will be made within 10 working days of receiving all required documentation.
+The following steps will be taken:

 1. Instructors